pr130/vaccc19de/README.md

 status](https://www.r-pkg.org/badges/version/vaccc19de)](https://CRAN.R-project.org/package=vaccc19de)
 <!-- badges: end -->

+:warning: most functions will be retired / deleted soon because they do not work anymore after the RKI adapted their excel and we do not parse the data ourselves anymore for the dashboard.
+If you want to work on the package to update the functions, please let me know. :warning:

 The goal of vaccc19de (**vacc**inations **c**ovid **19**
 **de**utschland) is to provide functions to easily get and extract data on the progress of vaccinations in German Bundesländer that is provided